Meet The Directors

-Richard Fazio received his Master of Music and his Doctor of Musical Arts from the Catholic University of America School of Music.
-He also completed advanced studies in conducting at the Juilliard School, Philadelphia Professional Ensembles Institute, the Brockport Music Festival in New York, and the American Summer Conductors’ Institute held at West Virginia University.
-His teachers include Giampaolo Braccali, Otto-Werner Muller, Robert Garofalo, Sergiu Commissiona, Piotr Gajewski, and Donald Portnoy.
+Richard Fazio, originally from Pittsburgh, received his Master of Music and his Doctor of Musical Arts from the Catholic University of America School of Music.
+He also completed advanced studies in conducting/Master Classes at the Juilliard School, Philadelphia Professional Ensembles Institute, the Brockport Music Festival in New York, and the American Summer Conductors’ Institute held at West Virginia University.
+His teachers include Giampaolo Braccali, Otto-Werner Muller, Dr. Robert Garofalo, Sergiu Commissiona, Piotr Gajewski, and Donald Portnoy.
 In 1981 Dr. Fazio was one of 25 conductors selected nationally to participate in the Gino Marinuzzi International Conducting Competition in San Remo, Italy.
 He was also selected as a participant for Masterclasses in opera performance and conducting with Sarah Caldwell at the Wolf Trapp Center for the Arts.

-Dr. Fazio served for five years as Artistic Director for The Metropolitan Bach Festival in Maryland and was Music Director/Conductor for the Washington Savoyards, a Gilbert and Sullivan Opera Company, for 11 years.
-During that time he conducted the entire G&S repertoire.
-He has returned on several occasions, including a November, 2006 production of Patience.
-Maestro Fazio has also served as conductor for the Summer Opera Theatre Company in Washington, DC, for their production of The Merry Widow, and has conducted the Catholic University Orchestra and the Trinity Chamber Orchestra for the Metropolitan Ballet Theater Company in Maryland.
+Dr. Fazio served for five years as Artistic Director for The Metropolitan Bach Festival in Maryland and was Music Director/Conductor for the Washington Savoyards, a Gilbert and Sullivan (G&S) Opera Company, for 11 years.
+During that time, he conducted the entire G&S repertoire.
+He has returned on several occasions, including a November 2008 production of Patience.
+Maestro Fazio has also served as conductor for the Summer Opera Theatre Company in Washington, DC, for their production of The Merry Widow.
+He has conducted the Catholic University Orchestra and the Trinity Chamber Orchestra for the Metropolitan Ballet Theater Company in Maryland.

-Dr. Fazio is currently an instrumental music teacher in the Montgomery County School System where he has taught in both the elementary and secondary levels.
-From 2001-2005 he served as a part-time faculty member at the Catholic University of America as director of the Wind Ensemble and lecturer in Instrumental Music Curriculum and Pedagogy and Brass Methods.
-He has also served as conductor for the Potomac Valley Youth Orchestra of Maryland and the Montgomery County Honors String Orchestras, and is currently music director/conductor for the Trinity Chamber Orchestra of Washington.
+Dr. Fazio has taught instrumental music in the Montgomery County School System teaching in both the elementary and secondary levels for 46 years.
+From 2001-2005 he served as a part-time faculty member at the Catholic University of America as director of the Wind Ensemble and lecturer in Instrumental Music Curriculum, Pedagogy and Brass Methods.
+He has also served as conductor for the Potomac Valley Youth Orchestra of Maryland and the Montgomery County Honors String Orchestras.

 Dr. Fazio is the author of two Study Guides and Reference Manuals in Music History and Theoretical Functions.